ddnexus/pagy/docs/how-to.md

 ## Paginate Any Collection

 Pagy doesn't need to know anything about the kind of collection you paginate.
-It can paginate any collection, because every collection knows its count and has a way to extract a chunk of items given an `offset` and a `limit`.
+It can paginate any collection, because every collection knows its count and has a way to extract a chunk of items given a start/offset and a per-page/limit.
 It does not matter if it is an `Array` or an `ActiveRecord` scope or something else: the simple mechanism is the same:

 1. Create a Pagy object using the count of the collection to paginate
-2. Get the page of items from the collection using `pagy.offset` and `pagy.items`
+2. Get the page of items from the collection using the start/offset and the per-page/limit (`pagy.offset` and `pagy.items`)

 Here is an example with an array.
 (Please, notice that this is only a convenient example, but you should use the [array](extras/array.md) extra to paginate arrays).